HospitalRun/hospitalrun/README.md

 **Version 1.0.0-beta is no longer supported.
 Version 2 is currently under development.**

-- To contribute, follow the directions in the readme or otherwise ask for details in the slack channel [#contributors](https://hospitalrun-slack.herokuapp.com).
+- To contribute, follow the guidelines in the readme or otherwise ask for details in the slack channel [#contributors](https://hospitalrun-slack.herokuapp.com).
 - To use version 1.0.0-beta (not ready for production) in a hospital, ask for support on Slack channel [#troubleshooting](https://hospitalrun-slack.herokuapp.com) or Spectrum channel [#support](https://spectrum.chat/hospitalrun).

 ## Project Development Status